Mesopotam

 Besides the village Mesopotam from which it takes its name and which functions as well as an administrative center, the administrative unit consists of 14 other villages: Ardhasovë, Bistricë, Brajlat, Dhrovjan, Fitore, Kardhikaq, Kostar, Kranë, Krongj, Livinë, Muzinë, Pecë, Sirakat, and Velahovë.

 Population

 The People's Republic of Albania (1945-1991) established cultural rights in special minority zones for ethnic Greeks in all 14 villages of Mesopotam.
 These rights were preserved after the fall of socialism in Albania.
 In 1992, the Greek community inhabited the majority of villages, including Mesopotam itself, while Muzinë and Pecë, by the Albanian Orthodox.
 Bistricë had a mixed population and Kardhikaq was a mixed village inhabited by Greeks and Aromanians.

 Attractions

 The Mesopotam village is known for its 13th century Orthodox Church dedicated to St. Nicholas, declared "Protected Monument" from the government.

-The "Blue Eye" water spring nearby is a well-known touristic destination.
+The Blue Eye water spring nearby is a well-known touristic.